 For instance, if you’re exposed to a presentation on a subject that doesn’t capture your interest, you’ll lose that information quicker than with content you find relevant or engaging.
 Simple, right?

 As such, we remember less and less of our weaker, non-relevant memories as the days go by, particularly if we don’t try to retain the information.
-This is because our brain makes room for new memories.
+This is because our brain is making room for fresher and more important information.

 2. Time